-This is a cardinal decree, irrespective of drinking in a formal or casual set-up.
+This is a cardinal decree (unless everyone is too drunk), irrespective of drinking in a formal or casual set-up.
 I was told by a Japanese friend, that pouring your own drink brings bad luck.
 However, there is more to it than just hard luck.
-Pouring your own drink is very disrespectful and makes you look selfish.
-Always pour drink for someone else (especially for your boss).
-This will build good will and the gesture will be immediately returned.
+The general notion is that, when you pour your own drink, you are being disrespectful and selfish.
+You should always pour drink for someone else, especially for your superiors.
+This rule will help you build good will, and the gesture will be immediately returned.

-Do not drink until the formal Kan-pai no kotoba (toast) is done :
+Do not drink until the formal Kan-pai no kotoba is done :

-I did not know this rule, and looked like a dodo on my first party.
-Parties start with a Kanpai no kotoba (かんぱいのことば), usually said by a senior guest.
+I did not know this rule, and looked like a dodo in my first drinking party.
+The senior guests at the party, will first make a Kanpai no kotoba or a toast.
 Join the toast and have a sip or two.
 If everyone claps, put your glass down and go for it.
-Don’t forget to say Umai (うまい) or make a sound after your sip.
+Don’t forget to say Umai (うまい) after your first sip.

 Keep an eye on your glass:

-This is important if you want to avoid getting super sloshed and wretched the next day.
-Your beer or wine glass will be refilled before you ask.
+This commandment is important if you want to avoid getting super sloshed and wretched the next day.
+Your glass will be refilled before you ask.
 To top it all, if a senior person is pouring it for you, it will be rude to turn it down.
 If someone is holding tokkuri (Sake flask) to pour for you, finish your drink and hold the Ochoko (Sake Cup) with respect using both hands.
-Switch to non-alcoholic beverage or let your glass stay full if you don’t want to drink any more.
+Switch to non-alcoholic beverage or let your glass stay full if you have reached your drinking limit.

-The first party Nomikai (飲み会) finishes in about 2 hrs. .
-After the nomikai, the party group breaks into further smaller groups for a second and third party.
+The first party Nomikai (飲み会) usually finishes in about two hours.
+After the nomikai, your party group will probably break into further smaller groups for a second and third party.
 Similar to what pub crawl is to the western world this is Izakaya crawl.
-Avoid drinking too much at the first party, the real fun begins in the second and third party when people are too drunk to remember what they say.
+Avoid drinking too much at the first party.
+The real fun begins in the second and the third party, when people are too drunk to remember what they say.

-I have seen my Japanese friends drinking until the last train in the night or the first train next morning.
+I have seen and heard of my Japanese friends drinking until the last train in the night or the first train next morning.
 It is common to see the Sarariman man/ kyariaūman (terms for salaried men and women) napping on the trains.
-After your night out, it is better to catch a taxi, public transport or if driving use the Daiko service (if it’s available in your city).
-Japan has zero alcohol tolerance policy and if caught, you will be convicted for even riding your bicycle drunk .
+After your night out, catch a taxi, public transport or if you drove to the party location, then use the Daiko service (if it’s available in your city).
+Remember, Japan has a zero alcohol tolerance policy.
+When caught, you will be convicted even for riding a bicycle drunk.